stefanoborini/vai/docs/WritingPlugins.rst

 **Updated to vai 1.6**

-Vai has a, for now, simple plugin system based on yapsy.
+Vai has a for now simple plugin system based on yapsy.
 Vai supports two types of plugins at the moment

 - Command plugins, which are activated when the user types :sometext while in command mode and presses enter, and
 - Syntaxcolor plugins, which are activated on startup to determine the personalized color highlighting of syntax.